-- Who Can Establish a Plan: Anyone insured under a high-deductible health insurance plan can set up an HSA.
-You don’t have to rely on an employer.
+- Who Can Establish a Plan.
+Anyone insured under a high-deductible health insurance plan can set up an HSA.
+You don’t have to rely on an employer’s plan.

-- Balance Rollover: Anything you contribute to an HSA remains in the account without a time limit, which means funds left over at the end of a year roll over into the following year.
+- Balance Rollover.
+Anything you contribute to an HSA remains in the account without a time limit, which means funds left over at the end of a year carry over into the following year.
 No balance limit exists.

-- Annual Contribution: Maximum annual contribution amounts for an HSA in 2020 are $3,550 for individuals and $7,100 for couples filing jointly.
+- Annual Contribution.
+Maximum annual contribution amounts for an HSA in 2021 are $3,600 for individuals and $7,200 for married couples filing jointly.
 Anyone over age 55 can contribute an additional $1,000 per year.